yodrew/darkroomretreat/manuscript/faq.md

 - _Extended darkness could be good for some people, but there are many ways people can heal their suffering.
 Nothing works for everyone._

 I wish it were that easy.
 Then none of this would be necessary.
-The sad fact is there are many ways to gain temporary relief and sometimes heal from the very worst part of our suffering.
-That's good.
-It enables us to catch our breath, function a little, and survive.
-But it does not get us anywhere near full recovery.
-It is merely acceptable by our lifeway's pitifully low standards.
+The sad fact is there are many ways to gain temporary relief.
+Some help us heal from the worst part of our suffering.
+That is good.
+It enables us to catch our breath and survive.
+But it does not get us near full recovery.
+It is merely acceptable by our lifeway's low standards.

 For full recovery, as with all living functions, nature provides single conditions or specific combinations thereof.
 We're not talking about which color to paint a house.
 There is no menu, no smorgasbord of options in physiology to suit one's tastes.
 To breathe, one must have air.
 To heal from major trauma, one must have darkness and associated conditions of profound rest.
 These solutions work for everyone, even other animals.
 But there is no substitute.
 Physiology is what it is.
 Post-modernist dogma doesn't alter it one whit.